nodetool-ai/nodetool/docs/nodes/nodetool/image/enhance.md

 ## UnsharpMask

-The Unsharp Mask Node is responsible for performing the unsharp mask filter on an image.
+Sharpens images using the unsharp mask technique.

-An unsharp mask is a photographic sharpening technique.
-This node helps to enhance the sharpness of your image by adjusting the radius, the impact and the threshold of the unsharp mask filter.
+Use cases:

-#### Applications
+- Enhance edge definition in photographs
-- Photo editing: Sharpens images by emphasizing transitions, such as those defining edges of objects in the image.
+- Improve perceived sharpness of digital artwork
-- Digital art creation: Refining and adding crispness to digital artwork.
+- Prepare images for high-quality printing or display

-**Tags:** image, sharpening, enhance
+**Tags:** image, sharpen, enhance

 - **image**: The image to unsharp mask. (`ImageRef`)
 - **radius**: Unsharp mask radius. (`int`)